soumpanhaoudom/RHB-Backend-Assement/README.md

 $ ./bootstrap.sh build
 ```

-- go out to root directory
+- go out to root directory and execute the docker-compose

 ```
 $ cd ..